Dubai Investments invests 34.3% stake in Global Fertility Partners

 PHOTO

-Dubai, UAE: Dubai Investments, the leading investment company listed on the Dubai Financial Market [DFM] has invested an equity stake of 34.3% in Global Fertility Partners (GFP), leading network of fertility and reproductive genetics centers across the Middle East.
+Dubai Investments has invested an equity stake of 34.3 percent in Global Fertility Partners (GFP), a leading network of fertility and reproductive genetics centres across the Middle East.

 Commenting on the company’s acquisition of equity stake, Dubai Investments’ Vice Chairman and CEO, Khalid Bin Kalban said, “Investment in Global Fertility Partners marks Dubai Investments' fourth strategic investment in the healthcare sector, a pivotal move in the Group’s ongoing diversification strategy.
 Dubai Investments is excited to partner with a committed team of seasoned experts in the field of fertility and the focus on this sector stems from a profound belief in its potential as a promising and lucrative segment for investments.
 Through this strategic investment, Dubai Investments will support GFP's ambitious growth plans by leveraging synergies and solidifying the Group’s dedication to shaping the future of healthcare investments."

-With this funding GFP will build a number of fertility & women’s health centers and a network of satellite clinics across the Kingdom of Saudi Arabia and UAE, with construction commencing in the coming months.
-GFP has also identified a strong pipe-line of potential targets for acquisition allowing it to accelerate growth towards building a strong regional platform.
+With this funding, GFP will build a number of fertility and women’s health centres and a network of satellite clinics across the Kingdom of Saudi Arabia and UAE, with construction commencing in the coming months.
+GFP has also identified a strong pipeline of potential targets for acquisition allowing it to accelerate growth towards building a strong regional platform.

-Prominent institutional investors and family offices from the Kingdom of Saudi Arabia and the UAE participated with equity financing alongside Dubai Investments.
-CH Stirling acted as agents to GFP in securing the equity funding in addition to King & Spalding who acted as advisors to GFP.